 Ten acres of land surrounded the workhouse, much of which was cultivated by the inmates.

+The workhouse closed on 31 March 1923.
 Little now survives of the buildings.
 A house on the site incorporates a small block from the north-east corner of the workhouse.

 The former isolation hospital is now in occupied as a private house.